-The Council sought feedback through the consultation as to whether further increases in council tax, cuts to services, and use of limited savings should be considered as an alternative to changing the Council Tax Support Scheme.
+The Council will seek feedback through the consultation as to whether further increases in council tax, cuts to services, and use of limited savings should be considered as an alternative to changing the Council Tax Reduction Scheme.
 Changes such as those in points 1 to 3 below may affect all residents in the Borough and across Kent.